How to Tag

 - A fresh laundering and ironing will help sell your item.

-- 65 or 67 lb Cardstock - Use your assigned color if you want to pick up your unsold items at sale end.
+- 65 or 67 lb Cardstock - Use your assigned color if you want to pick up your unsold items at the sale end.
 Please use white cardstock to tag any items that you wish to donate if they do not sell!
 This helps tremendously reduce our sorting time, but most importantly blesses needy children.
 Please consider donating!
 See Donating Unsold Items for more info on who gets donated items.

 - Red pen if you choose No Discount.